Iranian Azerbaijanis: Literature

-After the Islamic revolution of 1979 the ban on Azerbaijani publications in Iran has eased.
-However, great literary works have not yet appeared and glory days of fifteenth century ruler-poets is not on the horizon.
+After the Islamic revolution of 1979, however, great literary works have not yet appeared and glory days of fifteenth century ruler-poets is not on the horizon.
 The contemporary literature is restricted to oral traditions, such as bayaties.

-Music

-Traditional Azerbaijani music can be classified into two categories: the music of "ashugh" and the "mugham".
-Mugham, despite its similarity to Persian classic music and utmost importance in Azerbaijan, has not been popular among Iranian Azerbaijanis.
-The ashugh music had survived in the mountainous region of Qaradağ and presently is identified as the representative of the cultural identity of Azerbaijanis.
-Recent innovative developments, aiming to enhance the urban-appealing aspects of this ashugh performances, has drastically enhanced the status of ashugh music.
-The opening of academic-style music classes in Tabriz by master ashughs, such as Ashig Imran Heidari and Ashig Changiz Mehdipour, has greatly contributed to the ongoing image building.

-Art

-Living in the crossroads of many civilizations, Azerbaijani artisans have developed a rich tradition of decorative arts including rugs, lace, printed textiles, jewelry, vessels made of copper, engraved metals, wooden articles, and ceramics.
-Among these, carpet weaving stands out as the acme of Azerbaijani art.

 Carpet weaving

 Tabriz is one of the main centers of carpet weaving in Iran.
 At present 40% of Iranian carpet exports are originated from Tabriz.
 These carpets are generally known as Tabriz rugs.
 Another carpet weaving center is Ardebil, which, despite being overshadowed by Tabriz in recent years, has produced the finest carpets in past.
 The two most famous Iranian rugs in the world had been woven in Ardebil in 1540.
-One is hung in the Victoria and Albert Museum in London, and the other is in the Los Angeles County Museum of Arts.
+One is hung in the Victoria and Albert Museum in London, and the other is in the Los Angeles County Museum of Art.
 These carpets have silk warps and contain over thirty million knots.

 The acme of carpet weaving art is manifested in Verni, which was originated in Nagorno-Karabakh.
 Verni is a carpet-like kilim with a delicate and fine warp and woof, which is woven without a previous sketch, thanks to the creative talents of nomadic women and girls.
 Verni weavers employ the image of birds and animals (deer, rooster, cat, snake, birds, gazelle, sheep, camel, wolf and eagle) in simple geometrical shapes, imitating the earthenware patterns that were popular in prehistoric times.
 A key décor feature, which is intrinsic to many Vernis, is the S-element.
 Its shape varies, it may resemble both figure 5 and letter S. This element means "dragon" among the nomads.
 At present, Verni is woven by the girls of Arasbaran Tribes, often in the same room where the nomadic tribes reside, and is a significant income source for about 20,000 families in Qaradagh region.
-Verni weavers employ the image of birds and animals in simple geometrical shapes, imitating the earthenware patterns that were popular in prehistoric times.